Veerojam/Bolt-homework/README.md

 This is my homework for Bolt.

-It includes most of the files that I created or configured a lot.
+It includes most of the files that I created or had to configure.

 This has been made for learning purposes and has only been used in a safe virtual environment.